prettydiff/prettydiff/README.md

  ----------------

  * Harry Whitfield
- * - JS Pretty QA
+  - JS Pretty QA
- * - JS Pretty widget
+  - JS Pretty widget
+ * Andreas Greuel
+  - diffview.js QA
+ * Maria Ramos
+  - Spanish language documentation

    @licend  The above is the entire license notice for the JavaScript code in this page.